-The impacts of the 2019 Novel Coronavirus, officially named COVID-19, have left many wondering how they can protect themselves and others against infection.
+The impacts of the 2019 Novel Coronavirus, officially named COVID-19, have left many wondering how they can protect themselves and others from infection.
 While there is still a lot that is unknown about the virus, public health officials and cleaning professionals have been working diligently to find effective solutions.

 What is the 2019 Novel Coronavirus?